 As your business becomes global, you need to provide the product details, review, pricing information in the local languages.

-WooCommerce has a huge market in more than 160+ countries including the USA, Russia, the UK, and others.
-Drupal Commerce has a global community that pushes new modules periodically but when it comes to market presence, it hasn’t got any lead over WooCommerce in these places
+WooCommerce has a huge market in more than 160+ countries including the USA, Russia, and others.
+Drupal Commerce has a global community that pushes new modules periodically but when it comes to market presence, it hasn’t got any lead over WooCommerce in these places.

 Both Drupal Commerce and WooCommerce have their own pros and cons.
 In terms of market share and popularity, WooCommerce may seem to be an ideal choice.
 Although, it would be depend on type of your business and goals.
 In some aspects, Drupal Commerce can also be a great choice based on your business goals!